IntegrationArchitecturesWS24/Exercise-2.1/README.md

   this.married = married;
 }
 ```
-You can create an object from the prototype like this:
+And then create an object from the prototype like this:
 ``` javascript
 const max = new Person('Max Mustermann', 31, true);
 ```